 In the era of Christendom, Christianity has been a social success by the world's standards of success.
-Christians have built huge temples to take the place of the old "pagan" ones, a creative wonder that did communicate faith when they were built.
+Christians have built huge temples to take the place of the old "pagan" ones, a creative wonder that did communicate faith.
 Christians have accessed or raised enormous wealth and hired millions of full-time workers.
-Christians have built expensive monasteries, networks of people, publishing houses, universities, pre-schools, etc. Christendom now owns multiple buildings in almost every neighborhood of the U.S. and a number of other nations.
+Christians have built expensive monasteries, networks of people, publishing houses, universities, preschools, etc. Christendom now owns multiple buildings in almost every neighborhood of the U.S. and a number of other nations.
 All this success is coming to an end.
 Third-period Christianity will indeed look more like pre-Constantine Christianity in this regard.
 We will often meet in homes, in hotel rooms, perhaps in stadiums sometimes.
 We will not be a secret organization or bury our dead in catacombs, but we will be social outsiders who, nevertheless, function as social revolutionaries.
-We will not be aloof from social responsibilities, we will be outsiders partly because of the revolutionary intensity of our social engagements.
+We will not be aloof from social responsibilities, we will continue being outsiders because of the revolutionary intensity of our social engagements.